 Whale watching on a luxury yacht from Reykjavik harbour.

-Another clue are sea birds.
+Another clue is sea birds.
 They often feed on the same kind of fish as the whales and so when we see large numbers congregate or species like the northern gannet diving in we always go and check it out.

 Yesterday we saw a beautiful humpback whale so it made sense to go to the same area to begin our search.
 That area is known to be a great feeding group, the waters are extremely rich and lots of species spawn there.
-It took us about 45minutes to get out to it, but we look all the way as we also have had whales in the harbour.
+It took us about 45minutes to get out to it, but we look all the way as we also have had whales in the harbor.
 Twice last year we had a curious humpback come and investigate where we moor the boat!

-We found a lot of birds, fulmars, black headed gulls, kittiwakes, and cormorants but there was nothing in the water around them, not even a porpoise!
+We found a lot of birds, fulmars, black-headed gulls, kittiwakes, and cormorants but there was nothing in the water around them, not even a porpoise!
 So we continued our trip trying other areas in the hope something was feeding there.
-We went north east towards Akranes and hvalfjordur, whale fjord, named after all the whales seen there, but still no luck.
+We went northeast towards Akranes and hvalfjordur, whale fjord, named after all the whales seen there, but still no luck.

-For more information on how we search for whales and dolphins, and learn how to be a pro-cetacean spotter yourself have a look at our guide here.
+For more information on how we search for whales and dolphins and learn how to be a pro-cetacean spotter yourself have a look at our guide here.

-Eventually our time ran out and we had to head home, disappointed especially due to braving that ice arctic wind for so long.
+Eventually, our time ran out and we had to head home, disappointed especially due to braving that ice arctic wind for so long.
 Never the less it was a beautiful day on a wonderful ship and we had great chats with some fascinating customers.
 However we really do want to show everyone our incredible wildlife so we gave everyone free returns for 3 years, plenty of time to come out whale spotting again, hopefully with more luck!

-Obviously we love showing everyone the incredible creatures that live in our clean, clear, cold waters, and it is right that it is at the top of everyone’s bucket list for Iceland, but the next we can help you out with too.
+Obviously, we love showing everyone the incredible creatures that live in our clean, clear, cold waters, and it is right that it is at the top of everyone’s bucket list for Iceland, but the next we can help you out with too.
 We take the same beautiful yacht out at night time to search for the Aurora Borealis, the northern lights.
-In fact if you book our Northern Lights Cruise you’ll save 50% off the price if you’ve been whale watching with us.
+In fact, if you book our Northern Lights Cruise you’ll save 50% off the price if you’ve been whale watching with us.
 Or vice versa.
 Have a look at our combo tours!